fast-bitcoin/FastBitcoin/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build FastBitcoin Core for Windows.
+Below are some notes on how to build Fastbitcoin Core for Windows.

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
 This is also used to build the release binaries.

-Currently only building on Ubuntu Trusty 14.04 is supported.
-Other versions are unsupported or known to be broken (e.g. Ubuntu Xenial 16.04).

 While there are potentially a number of ways to build on Windows (for example using msys / mingw-w64), using the Windows Subsystem For Linux is the most straightforward.
 If you are building with